Comparing observations to emissions#

 scenario.plot_timeseries()

 You can also set up your own searches and add this data directly.
+One benefit of this interface is to reduce searching the database if the same data needs to be used for multiple different scenarios.

 from openghg.retrieve import get_obs_surface, get_footprint, get_flux, get_bc